Israeli-American hostage released by Hamas in goodwill gesture toward Trump administration

-DEIR AL-BALAH, Gaza Strip (AP) — An Israeli-American soldier held hostage for more than 19 months in the Gaza Strip was released Monday by Hamas in a goodwill gesture toward the Trump administration that could lay the groundwork for a new ceasefire with Israel.
+DEIR AL-BALAH, Gaza Strip (AP) — Hamas on Monday released an Israeli-American soldier who had been held hostage in Gaza for more than 19 months, offering a goodwill gesture toward the Trump administration that could lay the groundwork for a new ceasefire with Israel.

-The Israeli military confirmed that Edan Alexander was turned over to the Red Cross and then to Israeli forces.
+The Israeli military confirmed that 21-year-old Edan Alexander was turned over to the Red Cross and then to Israeli forces, and had crossed into Israeli territory.

 Alexander was 19 when he was taken from his military base in southern Israel during Hamas' cross-border attack on Oct.
 7, 2023, which set off the war in Gaza.
 His release was the first since Israel shattered an eight-week ceasefire with Hamas in March, unleashing fierce strikes on Gaza that have killed hundreds.